Tyfox1206/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

+During the completion of the challenge there was one section that I had an issue with, and it was the creation of the line chart for outcomes based on goals.
+I had an issue where there was a line for successful, canceled, and failed.
+However, I was able to get over those changes when I studied the properties of the chart and found I could sort out the lines I was not looking for.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?